Barn Manager Cover Letter Example and Writing Tips

 Job seekers looking for an equine management position should design a well-written cover letter that highlights their accomplishments in horse care.
-Experienced managers can cite previously held supervisory positions, while those looking for their first management role can emphasize their horsemanship skills.
+Experienced barn managers can cite previously held supervisory positions, while those looking for their first management role can emphasize their horsemanship skills.

 Cover Letter Example: Experienced